EmilyMansfield/crawler/README.md

         > take gold coin from the area
         You take the Gold Coin.

+If the `from` keyword is not given then `take` will assume you are trying to `take` an item from the active container, which is the area by default but may be changed by certain commands e.g. `search`.

 ####`go <direction>`####
 The `go` command allows you to move around the map, and requires a cardinal direction after it.
 If the path in that direction isn't blocked, you'll go